TradeControl/tradecontrol.github.io/src/pages/cash/cash-statement-examples.md

 - Generate the statement with conservative options (closed/history only).
 - Identify the top 3 positive and top 3 negative categories.
 - Re-generate with forecasting options (active periods, accruals, order book) to see the likely near-future position.
+- Use the Reconciliation workbook page before submission to confirm the statement adds up.
 - If numbers look “wrong”, do not edit transactions first.
   Check category mapping and rollups first, because the structure controls interpretation.